 Why does the song provoke such strong reactions?
 It may have something to do with the structure, or lack thereof.
 According to musicologist and performer Nate Sloan, co-host of the acclaimed podcast Switched On Pop, “Wonderful Christmastime” is “simple to a fault,” as it consists solely of verse and chorus sections.

-“The only variation comes with the bridge section, ‘the choir of children sing their song,‘” Sloan continues.
-"Is their song ‘ding dong?’
+“The only variation comes with the bridge section, ‘the choir of children sing their song,‘” Sloan continued.
+“Is their song ‘ding dong?’
 Or are bells ringing simultaneously?
 Either way it’s not the most inventive passage.”

 Part of people’s dislike for the song might also stem from the instrumentation.
 McCartney recorded “Wonderful Christmastime” all by himself using the Sequential Circuits Prophet-5 synthesizer, a then-new device that would later be used on hits like Hall and Oates’ “I Can’t Go For That.”
-As Sloan points out, it’s fairly unusual to hear synths in holiday songs.
+As Sloan pointed out, it’s fairly unusual to hear synths in holiday songs.

-“Usually the timbral palette leans toward the acoustic, and by extension, nostalgic, sounds of ‘real’ instruments,” Sloan says.
+“Usually the timbral palette leans toward the acoustic, and by extension, nostalgic, sounds of ‘real’ instruments,” Sloan said.
 “When you do encounter synthesizers in a Christmas song, as in ‘Last Christmas’ by Wham!, they tend to be lush, sustained ‘pads’ that lend an almost orchestral sensibility to the track.
-On ‘Wonderful Christmastime,’ the Prophet-5 by contrast is staccato, harsh, and tinny—it’s a bold choice by McCartney, and a testament to his experimentation with an instrument that would soon become an industry standard but was less than a year old at the point when he recorded ‘Wonderful Christmastime.”
+On ‘Wonderful Christmastime,’ the Prophet-5 by contrast is staccato, harsh, and tinny—it’s a bold choice by McCartney, and a testament to his experimentation with an instrument that would soon become an industry standard but was less than a year old at the point when he recorded ‘Wonderful Christmastime.’”

 Composition and sonic texture are important, but with a song like “Wonderful Christmastime,” lyrics are also crucial.
 Compared to something like Lennon’s “Happy Xmas,” “Wonderful Christmastime” feels light and inconsequential.
 Instead of asking a deep question like, “So this is Christmas, and what have you done?,” McCartney looks around the holiday party and decides, “We’re here tonight, and that’s enough.”

-“The lyrics are direct, simple, and universal—all key qualities of a good pop song, and as true of a good Christmas song,” Sloan says.
+“The lyrics are direct, simple, and universal—all key qualities of a good pop song, and as true of a good Christmas song,” Sloan said.
 “Repetition is key here, as well.
 Over the course of the song, you hear the title phrase 17 times, so by the time you’ve finished listening that lyric is burned into your synaptic pathways for all Christmas future.”

 “Wonderful Christmastime” is certainly hardwired into the collective memory.
 In 2010, Forbes reported that the song earns McCartney between $400,000 and $600,000 per year.
-When asked to explain the song’s enduring popularity, Sloan cites McCartney’s ability to “channel a sense of childlike wonder in his music.”
+When asked to explain the song’s enduring popularity, Sloan cited McCartney’s ability to “channel a sense of childlike wonder in his music.”
 And for the record, Sloan is a member of the pro-”Christmastime” camp.

-“In the increasingly rigid annual rotation of holiday songs, ‘Wonderful Christmastime’ stands out for its timbral palette and inventive chord structure,” he says.
+“In the increasingly rigid annual rotation of holiday songs, ‘Wonderful Christmastime’ stands out for its timbral palette and inventive chord structure,” he said.
 “And for that reason, I find it a welcome relief from the familiar strains of Mariah and Bing.”